The story of the International Buddhist Confederation

 A sub-committee meeting was held on December 3, 2012, attended by delegates from the United States, Bhutan, Mongolia, Russian Federation, Nepal, and India, during which an Organising Committee along with Working Committees on agenda, membership, electoral process, projects, and funding, were formed.

-During the upcoming 1st Founding Members Conclave, the provisional Governing Body will be dissolved and the Founding Members will elect the new Governing Body and Office Bearers of the IBC.
-The members will also decide on membership structure, IBC’s core projects and activities and corpus funding.
-Working sub-committees will be formed to address issues facing Buddhists in the modern world such as heritage, preservation of traditions and practices, equality issues, social engagement and the environment.
+During the upcoming 1st Founding Members Conclave, the provisional Governing Body was dissolved and the Founding Members elected the new Governing Body and Office Bearers of the IBC.
+The members also decided on membership structure, IBC's core projects and activities and corpus funding.
+Working sub-committees was formed to address issues facing Buddhists in the modern world such as heritage, preservation of traditions and practices, equality issues, social engagement and the environment.

 Gilded statue of the Parinirvana, Kushinagara, UP, India

 Ashoka Pillar, Lumbini, Nepal